 Spare parts tubes

 There are three styles of spare parts tubes for these stoves which are held in the frames.
 There’s a short one which holds one vaporizer and I don’t know what else originally.
 It has no cap as the top of the tube is covered by the holder in the frame.
 These seem to be on the 1941-1943 stoves as both my 1941 AGM and my 1943 Coleman use it.
+(Update: 18 March 2018 – I’ve seen some 1943 Coleman stoves with the longer spare parts tube).
 The other two styles are significantly longer with one style using a slip on cap and the other using a threaded cap.
 They typically contain a vaporizer (with screen and cleaning tip/needle installed), On/Off valve-stem graphite packing, vaporizer tip, three vaporizer screens and a separate cleaning tip/needle.